The Truth about Tithing

 The Corruption of the Tithe into a Business Model

-Modern systems twist the tithe into a business, not a sacred trust in Qodash (Set Apart).
-Instead of supporting Lewi’im (Levites), tithes fund lavish buildings and entertainment.
-Early believers shared freely, without empire-building (Ma’aseh (Acts) 4:32–35).
-Deceit with offerings cost lives, as with Ananias and Sapphira (Ma’aseh (Acts) 5:1–11).
+Modern systems twist the tithe into a business, not a sacred trust in consecrated.
+Instead of supporting Lewiym, tithes fund lavish buildings and entertainment.
+Early believers shared freely, without empire-building (Acts 4:32–35).
+Deceit with offerings cost lives, as with Ananias and Sapphira (Acts 5:1–11).
 Today’s empires:

 LEARN THE FACTS